BIG NEWS!!!

 1. Accuracy – Does the reviewer actually read the material and have enough background to be able to analyze the book.
 Some reviewers are accused of “reading the book jacket” or “not reading the book” or “getting the character’s name wrong.”
 Now with Amazon’s new comments feature, readers can correct reviews in live time and reviewers can edit their review if they have made a mistake.

 3. Fairness & Honesty – Is the reviewer able to write a review without attacking the author’s character, life choices or content selection?
 This is mostly a concern authors express.
-Is this reviewer getting people to vote for their reviews or voting for themselves (Amazon doesn’t allow this)?
-This is an issue of honesty.

 4. Critical Analysis – Some readers want to read reviews that take an author to task and some want to read a review promoting the content of a book.
 This is a very personal decision.
-Negative reviews can be fun to read if you disliked the book or are looking for reasons not to buy the book, although it can also be a reason to buy because negative or critical reviews can create controversy and that tends to sell items pretty fast.
+Critical reviews can be fun to read if you disliked the book or are looking for reasons not to buy the book, although it can also be a reason to buy because negative or critical reviews can create controversy and that tends to sell items pretty fast.

 6. Specialization – Does the person reviewing the book have the qualifications to review the book in hand.
 Do they have enough life experience to understand the content or are they simply making judgments based on their own lack of experience.
 At times people actually complain if you look like you know how to write a review.
 This is a very tricky area to even step into because personal experience determines how well you write and many people do read books on how to improve their writing.

 7. Diversity – Many times people are concerned with this aspect because they don’t think about the “specialization” aspect.
 A reviewer may only choose to review cookbooks or focus only on novels.
 For some specializing can also annoy readers and people want to see you as a person with many interests.
 This is a difficult one to address, but I’ve expanded my interests substantially.
 I think this is more a concern of authors who want you to review their work, although I’ve had people question me on this subject when they only noticed certain reviews and did not consider looking through a few hundred.
-It is difficult to see the categories I review because Amazon no longer has the categories and I’ve had to resort listing items in “tag lists” to retain my credibility.
+It is difficult to see the categories I review because Amazon no longer has the categories and I’ve had to resort listing items in “tag lists” to retain my credibility. 🙂

 But honestly, I review so many things, I think I have too many interests.